SecPlugs/Power-Automate-Plugins/docs/_summary.md

-Provides Power Automate connectors to send documents and emails for analysis in your work flows.
+Power Automate connectors to send documents and emails for analysis in your work flows.
-GDrive and GMail, Drop Box, and Exchange templates provided.
+GDrive and GMail, Drop Box, and Exchange templates also provided.